LouisB3/KSP-Snacks-Support/readme.md

 - 2.5m long crew cabin has 6-person recycler
 - Conical crew cabin has 4-person recycler
 - 3.75m crew cabin has 8-person recycler
-- Crew tubes get modest bonus snack capacity
+- Crew tubes has modest bonus snack capacity
-- Airlocks get no snack capacity!
+- Airlocks have no snack capacity!

 ### Habitat Pack
 - All inflatables can store 400 snacks per crew but are launched empty